OSGeo/gdal/doc/source/drivers/vector/hana.rst

 -  **FID**: Specifies the name of the FID column to create.
 The default value is 'OGR_FID'.
 -  **FID64**: Specifies whether to create the FID column with BIGINT type to handle 64bit wide ids.
-The default value is 'OGR_FID'.
+The default value is NO.
 -  **COLUMN_TYPES**: Specifies a comma-separated list of strings in the format field_name=hana_field_type that define column types.
 -  **BATCH_SIZE**: Specifies the number of bytes to be written per one